TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_screen_12864.md

 ## Overview

 The information here is aimed at connecting a RepRap 12864 display but it can also be applied to other 12864 displays (as long as they are ST7567 or ST7920 based).
+This is only applicable from 3.2_7.

 ## Board.txt modifications